The Benefits of Neutering Dogs

 If you only need one good reason for neutering dogs - this is it!

-There are millions of unwanted puppies born worldwide each year and unfortunately some end up on the street as strays, others are drowned at birth, and many end up in Cocker Spaniel rescue centers or animal shelters where they will be cared for until they can be re-housed.
+There are millions of unwanted puppies born worldwide each year and unfortunately some end up on the street as strays, others are drowned at birth, and many end up in Cocker Spaniel rescue centres or animal shelters where they will be cared for until they can be re-housed.

-Thankfully, dog adoption is on the increase and some of the lucky ones will soon be adopted into good homes, but there are many that aren't so lucky and adoption centers are straining at the seams.
+Thankfully, dog adoption is on the increase and some of the lucky ones will soon be adopted into good homes, but there are many that aren't so lucky and adoption centres are straining at the seams.

 Having your dog neutered shows that you are a responsible pet owner and is an effective way of helping to control the ever-growing problem of unwanted or abandoned puppies.

 If you only needed one good reason for neutering dogs, this is probably it!